Sairaj1414/100hires-project/playbook/b2b-saas-youtube-playbook.md

 ### Supporting Research

-This recommendation is supported by recurring themes identified in the work of:

-- Adam Robinson
-- Rob Walling
-- Dan Martell
-- TK Kader
+Adam Robinson consistently recommends deriving content ideas from customer questions rather than assumptions.
+Rob Walling similarly encourages founders to solve real customer problems through educational content.
+Dan Martell and TK Kader reinforce the value of using sales conversations and customer feedback as reliable sources for future topics.

+Together these experts suggest that content planning should begin with validated customer demand before considering search optimization.

 ---